zatafa/zatafa/README.md

 - 💞️ I’m looking to collaborate on real world or research experience in data science.

-- 📫 How to reach me : **I can add you as a collaborator if needed**
+- 📫 How to reach me : **I can add you as a collaborator if needed** and share my LinkedIn details too.
+Keep in touch!

 # 💻 Technical skills